pawlenko/Star-Wars-Rest-API/README.md

 ## What you can find

-- 3 tier architecure (Bussines,Data,UI/API)
+- 3 tier architecture (Bussines,Data,UI/API)
 - Example of Functional/Integtaion/Unit tests
 - Repository pattern
 - Integration with Swagger